 We respectfully request that children who have long hair tie it back – particularly if the hair touches the shoulders or is longer.
 Only small plain blue, white or yellow hair accessories are to be worn.

-On health and safety grounds, we do not allow children to wear jewellery to school except watches.
+On health and safety grounds, we do not allow children to wear jewellery to school (especially earrings) except watches.
 Watches will be asked to be removed for PE, Sports and Swimming.

 Children are not permitted to wear earrings for school.
 If children do wear earrings in school they will be asked to remove them.
 Parents will be notified if children are unable to take them out and asked to remove them that evening.
 It is strongly recommended that children who want to have their ears pierced should do so at the beginning of the summer holiday.
 This will enable adequate healing time before returning to school at the start of the year.
 Children are not able to swim with earrings, and as this is a large part of the PE curriculum, children will have to remove earrings during this period.